zwsyscall/pacman.sh/docs/journal/journalctl.md

 I'm still on target to hit the `100km`, originally I was actually on track to hit `20km` a day this week, but I've chosen to *not* do that.
 If I want to get the most out of my exercising, I should avoid walking often `15km` a day, every day.
 According to what I read at least, it pumps up my cortisol which makes burning fat harder, as such, I'm burning more muscle.
 By incorporating the proper workout routine to do every other day, I can ensure that I'm at least maintaining my muscle mass and not burning it.
 I think right now, the game plan is to hit >`20km` on days where I don't do an additional workout routine, then `10km` - `15km` or so on the days that I do.
 This way I'm at least hitting `10km` a day so my cardio is improving and I should technically be maintaining my muscle mass.

+### 22.07.2026
+I'm sick!
+I'm only slightly sick, but it's severely hindering my ability to workout and walk.
+I'm exhausted after 10kms.
+I've been here and done this one too many times, I will not push myself and forgo exercising till I'm better again.
+This sucks.